opencog/atomspace-bridge/README.md

 Other mappings are possible; however, there is no natural way of asking Postgres which table columns are foreign keys, and which other tables they might reference.
-If this info was possible, then we could have a an Atomese representation that does NOT keep any keys at all in the AtomSpace, and instead just makes direct links between table rows.
+If this info was available, then we could have a an Atomese representation that does NOT keep any keys at all in the AtomSpace, and instead just makes direct links between table rows.
 So, for example: